Posted on 12/20/2018 at 10:02 AM

 Make Sure the Website is Secure

 When you’re looking at your shopping cart and thinking about entering your credit card information, take a look at the address bar.
-If you see that the web address begins with HTTPS, rather that HTTP, and there is a lock icon in the address bar, that is a sign that the website is secure.
+If you see that the web address begins with HTTPS, rather than HTTP, and there is a lock icon in the address bar, that is a sign that the website is secure.
 The ‘S’ stands for ‘secure’ and means that the website is using an SSL certificate.
 The SSL encrypts your information so that scammers cannot see your credit card number, your password, or other sensitive data that you may be required to enter.

 Shop in a Safe Spot